-Why the Societies Registration Act Matters in Maharashtra?
+Why the Maharashtra Society Registration Act Matters?

 Many resident groups, charitable bodies, and community associations start informally.
 Over time, this creates confusion around funds, decisions, and accountability.
 The Societies Registration Act Maharashtra gives these groups a legal identity, making operations transparent and structured.